ExtendJ/ExtendJ-Explorer/README.md

 ```
 Note!
 The jastadddebugger-exjobb.jar contatins a number of .fxml and .css files, these are required to run the UI.
 The include="\*\*/\*.\*" above does this, for ant.

-Now JastAddAd is ready to run!
+Now DrAST is ready to run!
 In your own java code (typically the same class as you run your parser) add the following code when the AST is created:
 ```
 YourScanner scanner = new YourScanner(...);
 YourParser parser = new YourParser();
 RootNode rootNode = (RootNode) parser.parse(scanner);
-jastaddad.ui.JastAddAdUI debugger = new jastaddad.ui.JastAddAdUI(rootNode);// Where rootNode is the Object of your AST:s root. debugger.run();
+DrAST.ui.DrASTUI debugger = new DrAST.ui.DrASTUI(rootNode);// Where rootNode is the Object of your AST:s root. debugger.run();
 ```

 Now your done!
-Next time you run your project on your source code, JastAddAdUI will start up after the parsing and scanning is done.
+Next time you run your project on your source code, DrASTUI will start up after the parsing and scanning is done.

 NOTE!
-You don't need to run the UI of JastAddAd.
-All computations are done in a class JastAddAdAPI.
+You don't need to run the UI of DrAST.
+All computations are done in a class DrASTAPI.
 If you want to get the data without an UI, run the following code:
 ```
-jastaddad.api.JastAddAdAPI debugger = new jastaddad.api.JastAddAdAPI(rootNode); // Where rootNode is the Object of your AST:s root
+DrAST.api.DrASTAPI debugger = new DrAST.api.DrASTAPI(rootNode); // Where rootNode is the Object of your AST:s root
 debugger.run();
 ```